A Search for Low-Mass Neutron Stars in the Third Observing Run of Advanced LIGO and Virgo: Results

 Given that no detections were made, we can calculate an upper limit of the merger rate $\mathcal{R}_{90}$ using

-2.303 is the expected number of detections given a 90\% confidence drawn from a Poisson distribution \citep{2009CQGra..26q5009B}.
+Where 2.303 is the expected number of detections $N$ given a 90\% confidence drawn from a Poisson distribution \citep{2009CQGra..26q5009B}.

 We calculated the averaged volume time product $\langle VT\rangle$ using a Monte Carlo integral method for the injected population of signals by counting the number of missed and found injections from our search pipeline.
 We injected the signals assuming an isotropic distribution, with sources randomly distributed across sky positions and orientations.
 We fixed five chirp masses and five tidal deformabilities.
 Figure \ref{fig:merger-rate} shows the upper limit for these fixed parameters.
 Our search is equally sensitive across all tidal deformabilities.
-Overall, we find that our search constrains the upper limit of the merger rate for binary neutron stars to be $< 6.4\times10^4$ Gpc$^{-3}$Yr$^{-1}$ for chirp mass 0.2 \m and $< 2.2\times10^3$ Gpc$^{-3}$Yr$^{-1}$ for 0.7 \m.
+Overall, we find that our search constrains the upper limit of the merger rate for binary neutron stars to be $< 6.4\times 10^4$ Gpc$^{-3}$Yr$^{-1}$ for chirp mass 0.2 \m and $< 2.2\times10^3$ Gpc$^{-3}$Yr$^{-1}$ for 0.7 \m.
+We find that our results are consistent with previous non-tidally deformed sub-solar mass searches.
+For a 1.1 chirp mass system, previous searches rates have calculated the upper limit to be $\sim7\times 10^2$ \citep{2022arXiv221201477T}, where we have $< 7\times 10^2$ Gpc$^{-3}$Yr$^{-1}$ for all O3 data and tidally deformed sources.